-- KeCSEC was due to co-organise two NCSC-funded CyberFirst courses on campus at the University of Kent in 2020 with QA Ltd.: a CyberFirst Girls Competition Development day on 17 October, and a CyberFirst Advanced Course from 10-15 August.
-These were converted to virtual events due to Covid-19.
-We plan to organise such events again in 2021 (hopefully physically).
+- KeCSEC co-organised two virtual NCSC-funded CyberFirst courses on campus at the University of Kent in 2020 with QA Ltd.: a CyberFirst Girls Competition Development day on 17 October, and a CyberFirst Advanced Course from 10-15 August.

 - For CyberFirst EmPower Cyber Week (30th November 2020 – 4th December 2020), PhD student Sarah Turner and Dr Virginia Franqueira presented live sessions on the security implications of deepfake technologies and how to perform personal threat modelling.
 Watch Sarah’s presentation.

 - Inspiring next-generation cyber experts: The Centre is actively working with schools and other organisations to promote cyber security as a future career for pupils who are interested in ICT.